-- To develop a strategic approach to the protection, management and enhancement of the nature conservation value of cemeteries and churchyards. - To respect the primary purpose of cemeteries and churchyards, which is that of burial and as a space to accommodate grieving visitors. - To secure the involvement of all London's faiths and communities in the conservation of churchyards and cemeteries, by raising awareness.
+- To develop a strategic approach to the protection, management and enhancement of the nature conservation value of cemeteries and churchyards. - To respect the primary purpose of cemeteries and churchyards, which is that of burial and as a space to accommodate grieving visitors, whilst sensitively promoting their nature conservation value. - To secure the involvement of all London's communities in the conservation of churchyards and cemeteries.